bartcc/app.datastore/README.md

 ##Database

-create a new MySQL database 'datastore'
+1. create a new MySQL database 'datastore'

-execute datastore_default.sql found under app/config in order to create all tables required by the application the following users are preinstalled:
+2. execute datastore_default.sql on your MySQL Server1

 ##Directory permissions